Learn how to decorate a parade float with inexpensive float decor.

 Our troop sells cookies as their major form on fundraising.
 So we themed our tire and wheel covers with cookies!
 Just grab some of these heavy duty ties to attach them to the wheel.

-You could do something similar like helmets or baseballs.
+You could do something similar like helmets, soccer balls, and tennis baseballs.
 We made ours out of plywood and tied them using plastic ties.

 #9.
 Stock your Parade Float with Candy and Necklaces